- Dept Admin

 Students may wish to receive OSU's Research Fellow designation on their transcripts.
-They must post the thesis on the OSU Scholars' Archive to receive the designation and you must sign off on the statement on Form A (off-campus mentors may instruct the on-campus mentor or the PH403 instructor to sign off).
+They must post the thesis on the OSU Scholars' Archive to receive the designation and mentors must sign off on the statement on Form A (off-campus mentors may instruct the on-campus mentor or the PH403 instructor to sign off).
 The thesis work is presented in 10-minute talk mode at a conference at the end of Spring term.

 * OSU Advisors NOT in the OSU Physics Department: Many faculty members do physics-related research in departments other than physics (engineering, mathematics, oceanography are recent examples of departments where physics students have completed a physics senior thesis project).
 Provided the project is physics-based, it should be suitable.
 Students should consult with you about the project and have it cleared by the PH403 instructor before research begins.
 Examples of thesis projects are here.
 We can provide a section of PH401 where you can be the instructor of record, or you can ask the PH403 instructor to be the instructor of record.